Title-1

 I have a dream

-Ever since I was a little girl, I remember watching Haj being performed.
-I had tears in my eyes as I choked with emotion watching a sea of Muslims perform Haj.
+Ever since I was a little girl, I remember watching Hajj being performed.
+I had tears in my eyes as I choked with emotion watching a sea of Muslims perform Hajj.
 No other experience ever came close.
 It was a miracle.

 At that time, I did not know that it was the only day that Muslims did something together.
 As I grew older, I realized that we do not do anything on the same day.
 I started day-dreaming, visualizing Muslims clad in white and doing things together.